M66B/FairEmail/FAQ.md

 Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorization is a task of email servers, not of an email client.

-However, FairEmail will show a small vertical warning stripe to the right of the message header if DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
+However, FairEmail will show a small vertical warning stripe at the end of the message header if DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server and the [extra privacy features](#user-content-faq86) are enabled.

 <br />